THEKINGSTAR/photeo-secret-message/README.md

   im too lasy to add expetion for not using these letters !! 🤣🤣🤣🤣🤣🤣🤣

-  here a look fo what you will get.
+  here a look of what you will get.

 ![Screenshot (62)](https://user-images.githubusercontent.com/25788408/121930391-9b2ec000-cd42-11eb-8077-2e3f80619abd.png)